oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 - The combination of function name and unordered set of parameter names MUST be unique within a schema.
-- The combination of function name and ordered set of parameter types MUST be unique within a schema.
+- The combination of function name and ordered list of parameter types MUST be unique within a schema.
 - All unbound function overloads with the same function name within a schema MUST specify the same [return type](#ReturnType) with identical nullability and type facets.

-Note that [type definitions](#TypeDefinition) can be used to disambiguate overloads for both bound and unbound functions, even if they specify the same underlying type.
+Note that [type definitions](#TypeDefinition) can be used to disambiguate bound and unbound function overloads, even if they specify the same underlying type.